alexch/rerun/README.md

 changes, then it restarts your program.

 Rerun works for both long-running processes (e.g. apps) and short-running ones (e.g. tests).
-So it works like shotgun and autotest (and guard and all the rest).
+It's basically a no-frills command-line alternative to Guard, Shotgun, Autotest, etc. that doesn't require config files and works on any command, not just Ruby programs.

 Rerun's advantage is its simple design.
 Since it uses `exec` and the standard Unix `SIGINT` and `SIGKILL` signals, you're sure the restarted app is really acting just like it was when you ran it from the command line the first time.

 By default only `*.{rb,js,css,scss,sass,erb,html,haml,ru}` files are watched.
 Use the `--pattern` option if you want to change this.

 As of version 0.7.0, we use the Listen gem, which tries to use your OS's built-in facilities for monitoring the filesystem, so CPU use is very light.

 Rerun does not work on Windows.
 Sorry, but you can't do much relaunching without "fork".